Linaro/lava/doc/v2/pipeline-design.rst

 =====================

-* **Simpler communications** - just one fault-tolerant connection between the master and the worker(s) using :term:`ZMQ` with authentication and encryption support for remote workers.
+* **Simpler communications** - just one fault-tolerant connection between the master and the worker(s) using HTTP/HTTPS.

 * **Simpler configuration** - all configuration is on the one master, the workers only need to update the base system packages as a standard admin